larsien/FastAIOnAWSCloud9/readme.md

 Resizing disk is needed.
 Default disk space is 8GB and this is totally not enough.
 [link](https://docs.aws.amazon.com/cloud9/latest/user-guide/move-environment.html#move-environment-resize)

 Run disk resizing script above link.
 And before running disk resizing, Cloud9 needs to set aws access key and secret key.
-You need configure this first before resizing.
+You need configure this things.

     aws configure